 Students and teachers

 From this small-scale qualitative study, there is no doubt that the classroom is becoming more globalised with students having various experiences and exposures before joining a physiotherapy programme.
 We can maximize the potential of the current globalised student population to enhance the “internationalisation at home”.
 This concept is defined as “the purposeful integration of international and intercultural dimensions into the formal and informal curriculum for all students, within domestic learning environments” (Beelen & Jones, 2015).
 To foster an environment that achieves these goals, issues need to be tackled at three levels: students, teachers and the institution.
 This section will provide critical reflection on opportunities for global learning, teachers’ role with internationalised students, and strategies to improve awareness of cultural differences.

-From the students’ level, students with a more Western background should understand that different contexts possess different beliefs in behaviours and these beliefs are not personal.
+From the students’ level, students with a more Western background should understand that different contexts possess different beliefs and behaviours and these beliefs are not personal.
 Students could learn to detach a personal emotion from a style and learn to appreciate the positive impacts of a particular teaching style.
 Coping strategies could be included to help ease their stress when dealing with a “cultural shock” in education.
 Improving campus support, such as improving students’ relationships with administrative personnel and faculty members, could be a way to reduce stress while international students are adapting to a different culture (Hwang & Wang, 2011).
 In addition, students can intentionally group themselves with students of other backgrounds/culture in order to bridge the gap and understand more of what others think (Campbell et al., 2016).
 The exposure to diversity for both local and internationalised students allows them to step out of their own comfort zones and to stimulate them to become critical thinkers.